 |Stanford White designed many important buildings in the United States during the 1890s.|

 A famous architect named Stanford White made designs to rebuild the Rotunda and also to build three new buildings facing the Rotunda at the other end of the Lawn.
-The Three new buildings were added to the Lawn around 1900.
+The three new buildings were added to the Lawn around 1900.
 Before, you could see from the Rotunda out to the mountains.
-There was a lot of work to do to build new buildings and keep classes going.
+It took a lot of work to build new buildings and keep classes going.

 A man named Edwin Anderson Alderman became the first president of the University of Virginia.